-Bremerhaven in Germany has some of the most amazing things to do, I have seen in Germany.
+Things to do in Bremerhaven are some of the most amazing I have seen in Germany.
 Before visiting Bremerhaven I was only familiar with its fourth largest port in Europe and I was eager to see, if there is more to it, than this.
-Luckily I did not need long to realize that Bremerhaven has lots of interesting and very unique things to do for all ages.
+Luckily I did not need long to realize that things to do in Bremerhaven are unique and also very interesting for all generations.

-Bremerhaven is a place you can easily visit with children, as the city has many things to do for them too.
+Things to do in Bremerhaven are perfect for kids, so it is ideal destination for families.
 There’s nothing cooler than spending time with your family, have fun and even learn something in between.

 As soon as I found out, that the German National Tourist Board put this immigration center in our schedule for the press trip, I was very excited in visiting the city.
 These kinds of things have always interested me and I knew the immigration center would be something I would plan myself.
 Immigration center in Bremerhaven is the largest themed museum in Europe and in 2007 it was announced also as the best themed museum in Europe.
 The immigration center introduces us with immigrants, who left Europe between 1930 and 1974, to start their life in the New World (North America, Argentina, Australia or Brazil).
 You should definitely put this on the list of best things to do in Bremerhaven.

 People, who left Europe, spent all of their savings, just to buy the boarding pass, which would bring them new and better life.
 There were more than 7,2 million people, who left Europe from Bremerhaven.
 Saying goodbye to their families and friends is never easy, even more when you leave your home and not knowing what your future will bring….
 Many tears were shared for sure….tears of goodbye, but also tears of hope…